Basketball moves: Finger roll

 A finger roll is performed when a player shoots the ball with one hand during a layup and then lifts their fingers, rolling the ball into the basket.
 The rotation produced provides the ball with a soft touch, and the ball will roll around the rim and then drop into the basket.
-Guard George "The Iceman" Gervin and center Wilt Chamberlain were known for having some of the best finger rolls in the game.
+Guard George Gervin and center Wilt Chamberlain were known for having some of the best finger rolls in the game.
 Other notable practitioners have included Michael Jordan, Scottie Pippen, and Jason Kidd.

 Tear drop

 The tear drop, also called a runner or a floater, is a high arcing shot over the reach of taller defenders in the lane.
 The shooter typically begins with a layup drive, stops short of layup range, and attempts to shoot before defenders can recover.
 By releasing the ball quickly and in a higher arc than a normal layup, the tear drop can be effective for shorter players to avoid blocked shots.
 It is so-named because the ball drops down from the high point of the arc like a falling tear drop.
 Gary Payton and John Stockton during their primes, the former in the mid-to-late 90s and the latter in the early-to-mid 90s were considered to have the best tear drops in the game.
 Chris Paul, Tony Parker, and Stephen Curry frequently use the tear drop with great success.
 Antawn Jamison had one of the most highly effective tear drop shots in the league despite being a power forward.
-Trae Young is currently known for the tear drop move.
+Trae Young and Anfernee Simons are both currently known for the tear drop move.